alensiljak/gnucash-portfolio/README.md

 `pip install -r requirements.txt`

 in the app directory.
-Besides this, piecash, and gnucash_portfolio packages must be installed.
+Besides this, `piecash`, and `gnucash_portfolio` packages must be installed.
+These are not enabled in the requirements.txt because I'm using the latest development versions cloned directly from GitHub and/or modified locally.
+Install these with `pip install -e <path to>/piecash`.

 ### CSS